Pulse: Proof-oriented Programming in Concurrent Separation Logic

 Note

 Why is it called Pulse?
-Because it’s based on a logic called Steel, and one of the authors and his daughter are big fans of a classic reggae band called Steel Pulse.
+Because it grew from a prior logic called Steel, and one of the authors and his daughter are big fans of a classic reggae band called Steel Pulse.
 We wanted a name that was softer than Steel, and, well, a bit playful.
 So, Pulse!